CrossLangNV/C4C_term_extraction/README.md

 input_json['language']=""
 ```

-if one only uses `http://localhost:5001/chunking` is used.
+if one only uses `http://localhost:5001/chunking`.

-Both `http://localhost:5001/extract_terms` and `http://localhost:5001/chunking` will return a json containing a "title", "tags", "excerpt", "text", "hostname", "source-hostname", "source", "cas_content" and "language" field.
+Both `http://localhost:5001/extract_terms`, `http://localhost:5001/chunking` and `http://localhost:5001/extract_questions_answers`  will return a json containing a "title", "tags", "excerpt", "text", "hostname", "source-hostname", "source", "cas_content" and "language" field.
 The "cas_content" is a UIMA CAS object, encoded in base64.

+The route `http://localhost:5001/extract_contact_info` will return a json only containing "cas_content" and "language" fields.

 In Python the base64 encoded UIMA CAS object (in the "cas_content" field) can be decoded via: